Seneca-ICTOER/OPS245/docs/A-Labs/lab1-vmware.md

 ## Investigation 2: Common Post-Installation Tasks

-### **Fix Display Resolution**
+**VMware Workstation Tips**

-VirtualBox display your VM in 3 modes.
+- To have the VM capture the keyboard and mouse click on the VM window.

-- Windowed mode (default)
+- To have the VM release the keyboard and mouse back to Windows type CTRL+ALT
-- Full Screen Mode (Toggle with right-ctrl F)
+- To switch between windowed mode and full screen type CTRL+ALT+RETURN
-- Scaled mode (Toggle with right-ctrl S)
+- Click on View --> Autofit Guest

-> It is recommended to run VirtualBox in full screen mode.
-You can press right-ctrl F to toggle between windowed and full screen mode.
+> It is recommended to run VMware Workstation in full screen mode.
+You can press CTRL+ALT+RETURN to toggle between windowed and full screen mode.
 It is recommended that you stay in full screen mode for the duration of your lab work.
 You should use Firefox within the VM to access the various websites for this course.

 Switch to Full Screen Mode